yetibot/yetibot/README.md

 ### Multiple channel support

-**IRC Only**: yetibot can listen on any number of channels.
+**IRC**: yetibot can listen on any number of channels.
 You configure channels in [config.edn](https://github.com/devth/yetibot/blob/master/config/config-sample.edn#L24).
 You can also invite yetibot to a channel at runtime using the IRC `/invite`